paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-085-air-pollution-prevention-and-control.md

 (7) **Plugged wells** — Charges shall not be imposed with respect to the emissions rate from any well that has been permanently shut-in and plugged in the previous year in accordance with all applicable closure requirements, as determined by the Administrator.

-**(g) Period** The charge under subsection (c) shall be imposed and collected beginning with respect to emissions reported for calendar year 2024 and for each year thereafter.
+**(g) Period** The charge under subsection (c) shall be imposed and collected beginning with respect to emissions reported for calendar year 2034 and for each year thereafter.

 **(h) Reporting** Not later than 2 years after August 16, 2022, the Administrator shall revise the requirements of subpart W of part 98 of title 40, Code of Federal Regulations, to ensure the reporting under such subpart, and calculation of charges under subsections (e) and (f) of this section, are based on empirical data, including data collected pursuant to subsection (a)(4), accurately reflect the total methane emissions and waste emissions from the applicable facilities, and allow owners and operators of applicable facilities to submit empirical emissions data, in a manner to be prescribed by the Administrator, to demonstrate the extent to which a charge under subsection (c) is owed.

 **(i) Definition of greenhouse gas** In this section, the term “greenhouse gas” means the air pollutants carbon dioxide, hydrofluorocarbons, methane, nitrous oxide, perfluorocarbons, and sulfur hexafluoride.

+### Statutory Notes

+#### Amendments
+2025—Subsec. (g).
+Pub.
+L. 119–21 substituted “calendar year 2034” for “calendar year 2024”.

 <a id="section-7437"></a>